elclanrs/jq-idealforms-old/README.md

 ```

 ####`addFields`
 Add fields to the form dynamically.
-It takes an array of objects.
+It takes an array of objects or a single object.
 Ideal Forms auto-generates the markup for inputs fields based on the `type` specified.

 **chainable:** yes